Pages Menu

 To be clear, I’m a fan.
 Not the convention-going sort, but I loved TNG and some of the subsequent series as well.
 TNG really shines in moments as a sci-fi Aesop’s fables where virtues and ideals are compared and explored.
 The most important virtue in the Trek universe is the Prime Directive.
 Why else would it have that name?
 On the surface, it sounds like a good idea: don’t screw around with other cultures.

 The Prime Directive is almost surely a reflection (see quote above) on the tragedies of the imperial age in which western European nations invaded, destroyed, and exploited many peoples of the rest of the world as well as the proxy wars fought by the United States against communism.
 This imperialism & warfare was largely justified by an ethnocentric bigotry, an assertion of racial superiority and the judgment of indigenous peoples as inferior.
 The Prime Directive articulates one form of liberal response to this: stop interacting entirely, and stop using judgment of any kind.
-The latter sentiment is known as cultural relativism, the notion that nothing is inherently good or bad and can only be judged from inside a culture and not from without or between.
+The latter sentiment is known as moral relativism, the notion that nothing is inherently good or bad and can only be judged from inside a culture and not from without or between.
 This response is intellectually lazy, refusing to consider that intervention can have a mix of effects, and in fact can’t always be avoided no matter the intention.
 It is nothing we should celebrate.
 It leads, even in fiction, to immediate horrors and tragedies and is demonstrably impossible to uphold even by those fictional virtue warriors who swear by it.

 The short road from good intention to blind dogmatism